Lindsey Graham has been a Republican senator from South Carolina since 2002. Prior to that, he was a Congressman for eight years.

-Lindsey Graham, who remains a bachelor, has a pretty simple personal financial disclosure for calendar year 2017, with everything held in his name and no debt aside from mortgages on properties in South Carolina and Washington, D.C.
+Graham, who is a bachelor without children, had a pretty simple personal financial disclosure for the calendar year 2017, with everything held in his name and no debt aside from mortgages on properties in South Carolina and Washington, D.C.

 Graham’s assets show that he has invested in mutual funds and corporate bond funds, along with the iShares Russell 2000 ETF.
 He also has four bank accounts — checking and savings accounts with the United States Senate Federal Credit Union and First Citizens — with as much as $81,001 in them, as well as a TD Ameritrade money market account holding as much as $100,000.

-With some politicians earning millions off of investments, books, speaking fees and other sources of income, Graham’s net worth can appear low in comparison.
-But earning a $174,000 annual salary as a senator is still several times what the average voter earns.
+With some politicians earning millions off of investments, books, speaking fees and other sources of income, Graham’s net worth appears low in comparison.

 Graham joined the South Carolina House of Representatives in 1992.
 He was elected to the U.S. House of Representatives in 1994 as a part of the midterm elections that would seize the House behind Newt Gingrich’s “Contract With America” and served there from 1995 to 2003.
 Then, he ran for the Senate seat left open by the retirement of noted segregationist Strom Thurmond and won.
 He has served in the Senate since then, winning re-election in 2008 and 2014.